-- 10 As part of their Cost of Service methodology review conducted in early 2016, CA Energy - reviewed the methodology for the allocation of operating and maintenance costs to specifically 11 - 12 assigned assets.
-CA Energy found that the current method of allocation of operating and - 13 maintenance expenses is problematic since direct assignment on the basis of original asset - costs appears to be poorly correlated with actual expense patterns over time.
-14 asset value via Handy-Whitman indexes, would be an improvement relative to the use of original assets costs.
-CA Energy also conducted a review of the methodologies employed in other jurisdictions for the allocation of operating and maintenance costs to assets that are specifically assigned to customers.
-The CA Energy research determined there is no generally accepted approach to allocating operating and maintenance costs to specifically assigned
+- 10 As part of their Cost of Service methodology review conducted in early 2016, CA Energy - 11 reviewed the methodology for the allocation of operating and maintenance costs to specifically - 12 assigned assets.
+CA Energy found that the current method of allocation of operating and - 13 maintenance expenses is problematic since direct assignment on the basis of original asset - 14 costs appears to be poorly correlated with actual expense patterns over time. - 15 - 16 CA Energy concluded that Hydro's recommended methodology presented at the 2013 GRA, to 17 allocate operating and maintenance expenses based on determination of test-year transmission - 18 asset value via Handy-Whitman indexes, would be an improvement relative to the use of - 19 original assets costs.
+CA Energy also conducted a review of the methodologies employed in - 20 other jurisdictions for the allocation of operating and maintenance costs to assets that are - 21 specifically assigned to customers.
+The CA Energy research determined there is no generally - 22 accepted approach to allocating operating and maintenance costs to specifically assigned - 23 assets. - 24 - 25 Please refer to pages 4 to 11 of Exhibit 13 for CA Energy's review of this matter.